mongodb-labs/mongo-perl-driver/devel/README.md

 The `t-special` directory has files with special prerequisites that must be satisfied before tests will pass (e.g. compiling with SASL support).

-The files in `clusters` should be limited to those for which the test suite can succeed.
+The files in `config` should be limited to those for which the test suite can succeed.

 Configuration